luthfi/Quran/README.md

 Table of contents
 1. Tanzil Quran Repository
 2. Alqalam modified files
+3. Usage
 1. Tanzil Quran Repository
-file tanzil_quran.txt check sums:
+We do not alter the file at all.
+We only process the file using script using file transformer.sh. file tanzil_quran.txt check sums:
 $ sha1sum tanzil_quran.txt
 18d7b3873d84bb614c3b146a25b81423b50caac5  tanzil_quran.txt